Social Icons

 Directed by Andrew Adamson and Vicky Jenson

-I just saw Shrek again for the first time in like ever, and seeing it again in 2020 I can safely say that it still holds up and is funny.
+I just watched Shrek again for the first time in forever, and seeing it in 2020, I can confidently say it still holds up and is just as funny as ever.

-This was the animation that put Dreamworks on the map as a contender for Disney’s place in the world as the best animater and this movie spawned three sequels and a hilarious spin off.
+This was the movie that put DreamWorks on the map as a serious contender against Disney in the animation world.
+It spawned three sequels and a hilarious spin-off, proving its lasting impact.

-This animation set a milestone as it won the first ever Best Animated Feature in the Academy Awards.
-It was a critical and commercial success, making over $480 million on a $60 million budget.
-I can safely say that seeing Shrek again now still delivers the needed laughter during this lockdown Covid-19 period.
+Shrek set a milestone as the first-ever winner of the Best Animated Feature award at the Oscars.
+It was both a critical and commercial success, earning over $480 million on a $60 million budget.

 0 comments: